sendeniz/yolov1-real-time-obj-detection/README.md

 This repo contains a reimplementation of the original Yolo: [You Only Look Once: Unified, Real-Time Object Detection](https://arxiv.org/abs/1506.02640) paper by Joseph Redmon using PyTorch.

 **Getting started:**
-In order to get started, the PASCAL VOC data-set is requiered.
+In order to get started, the PASCAL VOC 2007 and 2012 data-set is requiered.
 You can either manually download the data manually from the [PASCAL VOC homepage](http://host.robots.ox.ac.uk/pascal/VOC/) or simply call the following shell file: `get_data.sh`, which will automatically download and sort the data into the approriate folders and format.
 You may need to ensure that the shell file is executable by calling `chmod +x get_data.sh` and then executing it `./get_data.sh`.
+Note that the for the 2012 data-set test data is only available on the PASCAL test server and therefore not publicly available for download.

 **Training:**